LeandroPreda16/simple-pia-wg-config-generator/README.md

     The script now includes ping in the list of required tools.
     Before generating configuration files, it checks if the servers are responsive using ping.

-Lowest Latency Selection:
-    Instead of selecting any available server, the script now pings all available servers in a region.
-    The server with the lowest response time is chosen for the WireGuard configuration.

-Filename Update with Latency Info:
-    The generated .conf file now includes the ping response time in milliseconds, e.g., pia-austria-vienna401_8ms.conf.

 Credentials Handling Improvement:
     The script now reads PIA credentials from a file (credentials.properties) if available.
     If credentials are missing, it falls back to default values.